 Download the exhibition brochure for Jaron Childs’s How to make a world (pdf).
 Watch a video interview of Jaron Childs.

-The driving principle of Williams’s MAEP exhibition will be to display the science and technology of vision.
+Jonathan Bruce Williams’s exhibition Anti-Newton investigates the science and technology of vision.
 He creates fascinating sculptural installations that re-present digital and analog images and “utilize photography as a technical and philosophical strategy.”
-Most recently, he has been interested in ocular phenomena such as the persistence of vision, linear perspective and the stereoscopic illusion.
+Most recently, he has been interested in ocular phenomena such as the persistence of vision, linear perspective, and the stereoscopic illusion.
 Previous installations have included images that flash and appear stereoscopically with the aid of new and vintage machinery.
 He also utilizes formal elements, such as the symbolism of Americana and the history of photography, to create affinities between installation components.